 We support RSS and JSON feeds

-All RebelMouse sites have automatically generated RSS and JSON Feeds of their home page, sections, and subsections.
+All RebelMouse sites have automatically generated RSS and JSON feeds of their home page, sections, and subsections, and we support the ability to create custom feeds as well.
 Here's how to find a specific feed list for your site:

 How RSS Feeds Are Structured

 /feeds/feed.rss = full feed /feeds/section.rss = section-based feed /feeds/section/subsection.rss = subsection-based feed

 For example, you want to use a URL structure as follows for the full feed of your site:

 To find feeds for specific sections or subsections, use the following examples: